aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/prayer-for-the-centennial-of-the-inauguration-of-george-washington-by-yaakov-yosef-joseph-1889.html.md

 <body>
 Title: Prayer for the Centennial of the Inauguration of George Washington, by Rabbi Yaakov Yosef Joseph (1889)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=18504">http://opensiddur.org/?p=18504</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=18504">http://opensiddur.org/?p=18504</a>
 <p />
 <hr />